Software-Engineering-Assistantship/frontend-angular-ess/README.md

 # ESS Front-end Angular

-This is the Front-end base project in React for the Software and Systems Engineering discipline, offered by the Informatics Center (CIn) of the Federal University of Pernambuco (UFPE).
+This is the Front-end base project in Angular for the Software and Systems Engineering discipline, offered by the Informatics Center (CIn) of the Federal University of Pernambuco (UFPE).

 ## Table of Contents